 “As he went along, he saw a man blind from birth.
 His disciples asked him, ‘Rabbi, who sinned, this man or his parents, that he was born blind?’
 ‘Neither this man nor his parents sinned,’ said Jesus, ‘but this happened so that the works of God might be displayed in him….’
 After saying this, he spit on the ground, made some mud with the saliva, and put it on the man’s eyes.
 “Go,” he told him, ‘wash in the Pool of Siloam’ (this word means “Sent”).
 So the man went and washed, and came home seeing” (John 9: 1-3, 6-7).

 Okay, woah.
 So, Jesus really did that.
 He really healed the blind man.
-What got me was when the word said “… this happened so that the works of God might be displayed in him.”
+What got me was when the bible said “… this happened so that the works of God might be displayed in him.”

 What I find so wild about this story is that this was a blind man.
 I am not sure how old this man was, but he probably lived being blind for a long time before understanding why he was in the condition that he was in.
 Being blind may have caused a ton of heartache (song reference), but in his likely not knowing and questioning why he was born blind, God was still God, and Jesus just revealed to him why he was blind.